The Vast of Night: Plot

+After the call is briefly disconnected, Billy phones again and explains that all personnel involved in the projects were either Black or Mexican, which he suspects was intended to make their testimony easier to dismiss.
+He says a friend secretly recorded the signal and distributed copies to former workers, including a deceased United States Air Force member from Cayuga.

-Fay realizes that his tapes were given to the local library.
-She goes to the library and steals them.
-Billy is disconnected, and Everett and Fay find the recording of the signal and broadcast it, but the radio station's power is knocked out.
-They race to the switchboard office, where Fay receives numerous reports of "something in the sky", and they come across Gerald and Bertsie, who have been driving in pursuit of the same object.
-An elderly woman named Mabel calls and offers to provide more information about the signal.
+Realizing the tapes were donated to the local library, Fay retrieves them.
+Everett and Fay locate the recording and broadcast it, but the station suddenly loses power.
+They rush to the switchboard office, where Fay receives numerous reports of "something in the sky".
+On the way, they encounter Gerald and Bertsie, who have been pursuing the same object.
+An elderly woman named Mabel then calls, offering further information.

-Everett and Fay go to Mabel's home, where they find her reciting something in an unknown language.
-With Everett recording their conversation, Mabel claims that the phenomena seen across town are "ships" piloted by "the people in the sky" who communicate with and abduct humans.
-She believes "they" will target isolated people while most of the town is at the basketball game and that "they" are responsible for sowing conflict among humans.
+Everett and Fay visit Mabel's home and find her reciting phrases in an unknown language.
+While Everett records the conversation, Mabel claims the phenomena are spacecraft operated by "the people in the sky", who communicate with and abduct humans.
+She believes the beings target isolated individuals while the town attends the basketball game and are responsible for encouraging conflict among humanity.

-Mabel asks to be taken to the ship to reunite with her son, who was abducted years ago, or at least that Everett take the "words" that she has written down on a piece of paper.
-Unconvinced, Everett does not comply, and leaves with Fay, who returns home to retrieve her baby sister Maddie.
-They are soon picked up by Gerald and Bertsie.
-Everett plays the recording of Mabel reciting the message, sending Gerald and Bertsie into a trance and nearly causing them to crash the car.
-After the eerie incident, Everett and Fay panic and flee with Maddie into the woods.
+Mabel asks them to take her to the ship so she can reunite with her son, who she says was abducted years earlier, or at least deliver a written message.
+Skeptical, Everett refuses and leaves with Fay, who returns home to collect her baby sister Maddie.
+Gerald and Bertsie pick them up, but when Everett plays Mabel's recorded speech, the two fall into a trance and nearly crash the car.
+Frightened, Everett and Fay flee with Maddie into the woods.

-Making their way through the woods, they find trees and branches that have been charred.
-Everett acknowledges the visitors are real and may be lurking nearby, so he and Fay flee until they come to a clearing.
+There, they discover charred trees and branches, convincing Everett that the visitors are real and nearby.
+Reaching a clearing, they witness a spacecraft rejoin a massive mothership, which sends powerful winds swirling around them.

-As they take a moment to catch their breath, they see a spacecraft as it rejoins a massive mothership, sending the wind swirling around them.
-At the high school, the crowd leaves the basketball game, but Everett, Fay, and Maddie are gone.
+After the basketball game ends, the townspeople emerge to find Everett, Fay, and Maddie missing.
 Only their footprints and tape recorder remain.